gagan-bansal/munia-pretty-json/README.md

 ## munia-pretty-json

 Convert the JSON log into readable form with command line.
+JSON logs can also be viewed as gird/table form on console.

 ### Installation